n8willis/opentype-shaping-documents/BUILD.md

 2. Run `make spellcheck` to run spellchecking on the documents.

+3. Run `make sidebarnavcheck` to check that the TOC file and the static sidebar navigation template do not differ in their links.

-You can also run `make test` to run both tests in sequence.
+You can also run `make test` to run all three tests in sequence.

 The spell-checking is configured in `test/spellcheck.yaml`.
 It uses the [PySpelling](https://facelessuser.github.io/pyspelling/) package